Dim sum: Tea

 The tea service includes several customs.
 Typically, the server starts by asking diners which tea to serve.
-According to etiquette, the person closest to the tea pot pours tea for the others.
+According to etiquette, the person closest to the teapot pours tea for the others.
 Sometimes, a younger person will serve an older person.

 Those receiving tea express thanks by tapping their index and middle fingers twice on the table.
 According to one legend, the finger-tapping tradition evolved from an incident when an emperor poured tea for his servant in a public teahouse during a trip where the emperor concealed his identity to mingle with the commoners.
-Having been instructed by the emperor to not expose his identity to the public, the servant showed gratitude by improvising the finger-tapping gesture instead of what should have been a kowtow, which would have betrayed the emperor's noble status.
+Having been instructed by the emperor not to expose his identity to the public, the servant showed gratitude by improvising the finger-tapping gesture instead of what should have been a kowtow, which would have betrayed the emperor's noble status.
 The practice gradually evolved to represent gratitude for having tea poured by others.

 Diners also flip open the lid (of hinged metal tea pots) or offset the tea pot cover (on ceramic tea pots) to signal an empty pot; servers will then refill the pot.